 When people talk about student loans in the medical community, the conversation can often revolve around physicians.
 While it’s true that doctors have exorbitant tuition bills, the same can be said for many other medical professionals.

 Thankfully, being in the medical field also gives pharmacists access to multiple loan forgiveness options.
-Read ahead to learn why loan forgiveness is so important, which programs are worth looking into, and how they work.
+Read ahead to learn about pharmacy loan forgiveness programs.

 Considering Loan Forgiveness as a Pharmacist

 Loan forgiveness programs exist to help incentivize graduates to pursue potentially lower-paying, but essential positions.
 One of the more well-known programs, Public Service Loan Forgiveness (PSLF), was created in 2007 under the College Cost Reduction and Access Act.

 You may qualify for PSLF if you work for a government body or 501(c)(3) nonprofit and make 120 qualifying monthly payments under a qualifying repayment plan.
 Working as a pharmacist for the U.S. Department of Veterans Affairs or the U.S. Department of Health and Human Services, for example, may allow you to apply for PSLF.

 Private student loans are not eligible for PSLF, but private student loans may be eligible for other debt relief programs.
 Pharmacists conducting extramural program research for a university or U.S.-based nonprofit, for example, may qualify for debt relief under the National Institutes of Health (NIH) Loan Repayment Program.
 You can receive up to $50,000 per year in federal and private student debt relief under the NIH Loan Repayment Program.